Manjula (Kannada actress)

-Honnenhalli Shivanna Manjula (8 November 1954 – 12 September 1986) was an Indian actress who acted in predominantly Kannada language films in addition to Tamil (credited as Kumari Manjula) and Telugu films (credited as Kannada Manjula).
-She was one of the most successful and prominent actresses of Kannada films in the 1970s and 1980s.
-She acted in more than 100 films and won several awards for her performances, including a Filmfare Award.
+Honnenahalli Shivanna Manjula (8 November 1954 – 12 September 1986), known mononymously as Manjula was an Indian actress who mainly worked in Kannada films and a few Tamil (credited as Kumari Manjula) and Telugu films (credited as Kannada Manjula).
+Regarded one of the most successful and prominent actresses in the history of Kannada cinema, Manjula was particularly noted for her versatility.
+During the 70s and early 80s she enacted a variety of roles and appeared in around 100 films, ranging in genre from urban romances to socio-realist dramas to rural themes.
+In a shor span of under 10 years she was the recipient of critical accolades and many awards for her performances, including a Filmfare Award.